-Jack Black’s Clay Pomade is a good all-around product that meets every man’s hair styling needs.
+Jack Black’s Clay Pomade is a good, all-around product that meets every man’s hair styling needs.
 Its natural ingredients are beneficial to overall hair health and help add texture and volume to your hair.

 The founders of Pete & Pedro – Aaron Marino and Stephen Posta – don’t want you to have just any type of hair.
 They want you to have “good” hair, and to say a product qualifies as good (skip other adjectives like “phenomenal” and “amazing) is high praise, indeed.

 Their Pete & Pedro Clay is, make no mistake, good, although you could also say it’s very good.
-But we’ll stick with good, and it’s good enough to make our list of the best hair clay.
+But we’ll stick with good, and it’s good enough to make our list of the best hair clays.

 So, what do we like about it?
 It’s considered salon-quality, for one, because of its design rendered by high-end hair stylists.
-But the proof is in the performance and Pete & Pedro’s Clay delivers with a paraben-free product that adds plenty of body and thickness to men’s hair.
+But the proof is in the performance, and Pete & Pedro’s Clay delivers with a paraben-free product that adds plenty of body and thickness to men’s hair.
 Its ability to add volume helps make it one of the best clays for men with thinning hair.